mkm29/cilium-rke2-ansible/README.md

     - `roles/kernel`: Kernel configuration tasks to support RKE2 and Cilium.

 **Group Variables**
+    - `inventories/<HOST>/group_vars/all.yaml`: Variables to apply to all hosts in the `<HOST>` group
     - `group_vars/all.yml`: Global variables that apply to all hosts in the inventory.

 **Files**
-    - `files/tmp/`: Temporary files and artifacts generated during the setup process, such as tokens and kubeconfig files.
+    - `files/tmp/`: Temporary files and artifacts generated during the setup process, such as CA/key, tokens and kubeconfig files.

 ### Usage